top of page

 Doing What’s Needed

 During the dry season, there are serious shortages of water, leading many families to have to walk to rivers or caves meet their families' needs.
-We have two types of water supply projects: rainwater harvesting from roofs into plastic tanks or wells that supply a community-sized concrete water tank.
-Here is a photo of a well AgInno Institute provided for the El Porvenir II community.
+We have two types of water supply projects: rainwater harvesting from roofs into plastic tanks or wells that supply either large plastic water tanks or a community-sized concrete water tank.
+Here is a photo of a well Servants Hearts Ministries drilled at El Puente.

 Government Medical Clinic in Chisec